UBehrmann/PW4/Rapport.md

 ## Learning algorithm

-We will use the same learning algorithm for all the experiments: RMSprop.
+We will use the same learning algorithm for the first 3 experiments: RMSprop.
 We will also use the same parameters for all the experiments.

 | <!-- -->       | <!-- -->                 |
 | -------------- | ------------------------ |